 The future of the Earth rests in the hands of our children, so it is very important for us to educate young children about green living and the environment.

 Ecosystems and nature are fully integrated into our curriculum, including learning about seasons, plants, and animals.
 Our children learn to sort recyclables and we are always looking for creative ways to reuse recycled goods in classroom projects and lessons.

 We offer an organic menu, which is healthy and balanced.
 We also use environmentally-safe resources and cleaning products in our premises.

-Innovative learning spaces
+Modern and innovative learning spaces

 At Smiles we offer modern premises inspired by schools from Scandinavian education systems.
 We run away from the traditional enclosed classrooms, packed with tables and chairs or hermetic walls.
 Instead, we use open and polyvalent spaces where children can free-flow.
 This allows to work on interdisciplinary projects, as it offers flexibility and adaptability to a variety of learning objectives.
 It also provides the perfect space for different age groups to work together.

 Most importantly, the space is inspired by nature.
 We have chosen natural materials and colours, not only for the furnishing, but also for the learning resources, to give the space a welcoming feel and a calming aesthetic.

 At Smiles we do daily trips to discover our environment and our neighbourhood.
 We are extremely fortunate to be located in an area surrounded by parks and children´s playgrounds, where our kids can be free to touch and feel the trees, play with sand, collect leaves, find insects, chase the birds, jump in puddles, and so much more.